 Accreditation follows a rigorous assessment of a provider's administrative and tutorial methods, educational materials and publicity, to ensure that all Standards are met.

 Once accredited, providers are monitored to ensure that students continue to receive good service and are re-assessed at least once every three years.

-Council includes representatives of accredited providers as well as members drawn from professional and public bodies involved in education, chosen for their ability to contribute to the work of the Council and all highly qualified in their own particular fields
+Council includes members drawn from professional and public bodies involved in education, chosen for their ability to contribute to the work of the Council and all highly qualified in their own particular fields